tjarkvandemerwe/tidyprompt/README.md

 #> arguments used: location = Enschede, unit = Celcius
 #> result: 22.7
 #> --- Receiving response from LLM provider: ---
-#> The current temperature in Enschede is 22.7 degrees Celsius.
+#> The current temperature in Enschede is 22.7°C.
 #> --- Sending request to LLM provider (llama3.1:8b): ---
 #> You must answer with only an integer (use no other characters).
 #> --- Receiving response from LLM provider: ---